owncloud/ocis/ocis/development/beta-testplan.md

 ## other sharing

-should be tried in various ways and in different environment
+should be tried in various ways and in different environments

-documentations resources:
+documentation resources:
 - [sharing API is compatible to ownCloud 10](https://doc.owncloud.com/server/10.9/developer_manual/core/apis/ocs-share-api.html)
 - [webDav operations](#webdav)